Lepidodactylus herrei

 Lepidodactylus herrei, known commonly as the Negros scaly-toed gecko or the white-lined smooth-scaled gecko, is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to the Philippines.

 Etymology

 The specific name, herrei, is in honor of American ichthyologist Albert William Herre.

 Geographic range

 In the Philippines L. herrei is found on the islands of Cebu and Negros.

+Habitat

+The preferred natural habitats of L. herrei are savanna, forest, and freshwater wetlands, but it has also been found in modified habitats such as coconut groves and urban areas.